LassiHeikkila/distributed-systems-project/README.md

 After entering the room, the frontend shows to both users that they are in the room with another user (and hardcoded `admin` user)

-Finally, `KalleKoodari` starts viewing the video that was previously uploaded to the service (the same one uploaded in backend demo).
+Finally, `KalleKoodari` starts viewing the video that was previously uploaded to the service. *Note: This does not cause TeppoTestaaja to start viewing the same video currently.
+In finished project it would.
+Teppo chose to watch another video.*

 ## Pre-requisites
 1. `docker`